somali-nlp/somali-dialect-classifier/docs/howto/configuration.md

 # Configuration Management Guide

-Comprehensive guide to configuring the Somali Dialect Classifier project using environment variables, `.env` files, and programmatic configuration.
+**Comprehensive guide to configuring the Somali Dialect Classifier using environment variables, .env files, and programmatic configuration.**

+**Last Updated:** 2025-11-21

 ## Table of Contents